wmaduro/ottomator-agents/crawl4AI-agent/README.md

 2. Enable vector similarity search
 3. Set up Row Level Security policies

+In Supabase, do this by going to the "SQL Editor" tab and pasting in the SQL into the editor there.
+Then click "Run".

 ### Crawl Documentation

 To crawl and store documentation in the vector database: